ZachDougherty/skip-instructions/README.md

   }
 ]
 ```
 The [im2recipe-PyTorch](https://github.com/torralba-lab/im2recipe-Pytorch) repository luckily provides the tools for tokenizing the recipe and ingredient text.
+We have modified some and created our own vocabulary from the tokenized data in the case of custom embeddings.

-After tokenization, we will finetune pretrained Word2Vec embeddings on our recipe dataset.
+After tokenization, we provide the option of using pretrained 100d gLoVe vectors or a custom embedding.
+The default custom embedding dimension is `50`.

-Our PyTorch Dataset will consist of input - output pairs where
+Our PyTorch Dataset will consist of input - output pairs where:

 input = an skip-instruction vector where each element represents the index of the associated word.